chetanshinde771/BookShelf/README.md

 # BookShelf
-Sample app to demonstrate how to store and retrieve data from Room database.
+Sample app to demonstrating CRUD operations on Room database.

 The project uses:
 - MVVM achitecture